jhallen/joes-sandbox/classic-cpu/readme.md

-# Classic CPU Performance Comparison
+# Classic CPU Memcpy Comparison

 Here is a table of the bandwidths you can expect to get from memmove/memcpy on various classic CPUs.
 These operations are important- for example, they